 There are so many types of coffee out there that it’s impossible to count them all.
-This is without even talking about how every now and then a new type of coffee appears.
-If someone treats you to a coffee, it’s better to go prepared.
+This is without even talking about how every now and then, a new type of coffee appears.
+If someone wants to treat you to a coffee, it’s best to go prepared.

 Don’t settle for a regular drip coffee.
 It’s easy enough to learn what’s commonly available in every coffee shop.
 Let’s get to know the most popular drinks—in addition to some of the most interesting types of coffee in the world.

 A renowned coffee from Italy, espresso is one of the most popular coffee drinks in the world.
 It has a unique density, strong flavor, and a high amount of caffeine per volume.
 Due to these factors, it’s used as a base for a wide range of coffee drinks such as Americano, latte, cappuccino, and macchiato.

 Traditional espresso shots are made by pushing high-pressure steam through ground coffee and into cups or espresso shot glasses.
 They can be made by hand or mechanical devices, which is how espresso started, but of course you’ll need an espresso machine to get high pressure.

 Ristretto, Italian for "short," is a type of espresso shot made with half the regular amount of water.
 It is stronger, denser, and more concentrated in caffeine.
 You may run into traditional coffee shops that serve ristretto shots in special Turkish cups called "demitasse."